UPPSC Syllabus 2023

 - Role of Non-Governmental Organizations (NGOs), Self Help Groups (SHGs), various groups and associations, donors, institutional and other stakeholders.

-- Issues relating to poverty and hunger, their implication on the body politic.
+- Issues relating to poverty and hunger, and their implication on the body politic.

-- Specific knowledge of Uttar Pradesh regarding Political, Administrative, Revenue and Judicial System.
+- Specific knowledge of Uttar Pradesh regarding Political, Administrative, Revenue, and Judicial Systems.

 - Current affairs

 - GSIII is the most dynamic paper of the UPPSC PCS main exam.
 Appearing candidates must update their textbooks for the new data released by the government from time to time.